 Also of interest is that Crimora has more people living here who work in computers and math than 95% of the places in the US.

-The population of Crimora has a very low overall level of education: only 6.06% of people over 25 hold a 4-year college degree or higher.
+The citizens of Crimora have a very low rate of college education: just 6.06% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The people who call Crimora home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Crimora residents report their race to be White.
 Important ancestries of people in Crimora include English, German, Irish, European, and Scottish.